Quantitative revolution: Post-revolution geography

 The quantitative revolution had enormous implications in shaping the discipline of geography into what it looks like today given that its effects led to the spread of positivist (post-positivist) thinking and counter-positivist responses.

-The rising interest in the study of distance as a critical factor in understanding the spatial arrangement of phenomena during the revolution led to formulation of the first law of geography by Waldo Tobler.
+The rising interest in the study of distance as a critical factor in understanding the spatial arrangement of phenomena during the revolution led to the formulation of the first law of geography by Waldo Tobler.
 The development of spatial analysis in geography led to more applications in planning process and the further development of technical geography offered to geographical research a necessary theoretical background.

 The greater use of computers in geography also led to many new developments in geomatics, such as the creation and application of GIS and remote sensing.
 These new developments allowed geographers for the first time to assess complex models on a full-scale model and over space and time and the relationship between spatial entities.
 To some extent, the development of geomatics helped obscure the binary between physical and human geography, as the complexities of the human and natural environments could be assessed on new computable models.

-The overwhelming focus on statistical modelling would, eventually, be the undoing of the quantitative revolution.
-Many geographers became increasingly concerned that these techniques simply put a highly sophisticated technical gloss on an approach to study that was barren of fundamental theory.
-Other critics argued that it removed the 'human dimension' from a discipline that always prided itself on studying the human and natural world alike.
+Criticism and responses

+The limited focus on statistical modeling brought about by the quantitative revolution has led to concerns that the techniques remove the 'human dimension' from a discipline.
 As the 1970s dawned, the quantitative revolution came under direct challenge.
 The counter-positivist response came as geographers began to expose the inadequacy of quantitative methods to explain and address issues regarding race, gender, class and war.
-On that regard, David Harvey disregarded earlier works where he advocated for the quantitative revolution and adopted a Marxist theoretical framework.
-Soon new subfields would emerge in human geography to contribute a new vocabulary for addressing these issues, most notably critical geography and feminist geography.
-Ron Johnston and Bristol colleagues have argued and documented how quantitative methods can be used in a critical geography.
+David Harvey disregarded earlier works where he advocated for the quantitative revolution and adopted a Marxist theoretical framework.
+Soon new subfields would emerge in human geography to contribute a new vocabulary for addressing these issues, including critical geography and feminist geography.
+These fields have attempted to appropriate quantitative methods to address the focus of their study.
 One commentator described this as "an extraordinary contribution.
 This is a panoramic survey of the legacy of half a century of innovation in spatial science—put into a critical, constructive engagement with half a century of innovation in critical social theory".

+There have been many responses to these criticisms, and counter criticisms of the new fields that have emerged in response to the quantitative revolution.
+These include that the critics of new methods do not understand them, are criticizing earlier work, or are advocating for non-scientific approaches.
+While many would claim the quantitative revolution was replaced by the new paradigms, and that the arguments are a thing of the past, it is perhaps better described as a split with quantitative geography and qualitative geography both coexisting and continuing to borrow from each other's research.
+Barnes pointed out that there is no real contradiction between quantitative geography and critical geography, citing that even the "ultimate social critic", Karl Marx, attached great importance to mathematical methods.